HojunPark/GettingAndCleaningData_CourseProject/CodeBook.Rmd

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-The dataset (UCI HAR Dataset) includes the following files:
+The dataset (UCI HAR Dataset contained in 'getdata-projectfiles-UCI HAR Dataset.zip') includes the following files:
 ============================================================

 - 'README.txt'